South Carolina church shooting suspect got gun for birthday, uncle says

 The Federal Bureau of Investigation identified the gunman as Roof on Thursday.

-Cowles said he recognised Roof in a photo released by police, and described him as quiet and soft-spoken.
+Cowles said he recognized Roof in a photo released by police, and described him as quiet and soft-spoken.
 Roof's father gave him a .45-caliber pistol for his birthday this year, Cowles said.

 "Nobody in my family had seen anything like this coming," Cowles said.
 "I said, if it is him, and when they catch him, he's got to pay for this."